 Targeted at the aspiring social impact female entrepreneur, HERlead participants attend a Leadership Forum which covers communications and leadership training over 4 days in New York City.
 High school students meet with influential ANN brands and ascena leaders, global female activists, and trailblazers in business, politics, entertainment and media.
 Throughout the week, students attend presentations on real-world challenges, and are tasked to work together to find solutions.

 Following the Forum, each student returns to their communities and puts their training into action.
 They develop projects to address pressing societal issues that range from economic empowerment to the environment, public health, education, political and public leadership, and human rights.
 Participants can then apply for Project Grant funding to help bring their ideas to life.
 To date, HERlead has funded more than 246 social impact projects.

-The Young Entrepreneurs Academy (YEA!) is an after-school program that transforms local middle and high school students into real, confident entrepreneurs.
+The Young Entrepreneurs Academy (YEA!) is an after-school high school entrepreneur program that transforms local middle and high school students into real, confident creators.
 Through the six-month program, students in high school students work closely with local business leaders to cultivate and research business ideas, write business plans, pitch to a panel of investors, obtain funding, develop their brand and launch their business or social movement.
 The program is offered across the country in several locations, including Palo Verdes, California.